 I began writing about environmental issues in the Finger Lakes in 2009, amid the first skirmishes over fracking.
-I brought to it more than 30 years of experience and perspective from a journalism career focused on financial, legal and political issues in Atlanta, New York City and Hartford.
+I brought to it more than 30 years of experience and perspective from a journalism career focused on financial, legal and political issues in Atlanta, New York City and Hartford, CT.

-In 1983, I left North Carolina for The Atlanta Journal-Constitution, where I stayed for 17 years.
-That newspaper nominated me for a Pulitzer Prize in 1985, 1989 and 1992, but I whiffed thrice.
-I have won a first place regional reporting award from the Society of Professional Journalists and other first place awards from the Associated Press, UPI and others.
+In 1983, I left North Carolina for The Atlanta Journal-Constitution, where I covered banking, insurance, courts and politics for for 17 years.
+That newspaper nominated me for the Pulitzer Prize in 1985, 1989 and 1992, but I went 0-3.
+I did win a first place regional reporting award from the Society of Professional Journalists as well as first place awards from the Associated Press, UPI and others.

 At the height of the tech boom in early 2000, I left Atlanta for New York City and a job at The Daily Deal (now known as The Deal), a newspaper/website covering Wall Street and financial transactions worldwide.
 I was a senior editor in charge of reporters in Washington (antitrust regulation) and San Francisco (Silicon Valley).
-That great job came with an horrendous 4-hour round-trip daily commute, so I bailed in early 2001 to become the editor of Long Island Business News, a weekly newspaper/daily website that I ran for nearly three years.
+That great job came with an horrendous round-trip daily commute of more than four hours, so I bailed in early 2001 to become the editor of Long Island Business News, a weekly newspaper/daily website that I ran for nearly three years.

-My posts on Water Front will be based on in-depth reporting.
-While they will often include my opinions, I will strive to be as fair as possible to all parties involved.
+My posts on Water Front are based on in-depth reporting.
+While they often include my opinions, I strive to be as fair as possible to all parties involved.
 Have I written something you know to be incorrect or believe to be unfair?
 Please email me at firstname.lastname@example.org, and let’s hash it out.